Topological classes of thermodynamics of the rotating charged AdS black holes in gauged supergravities: Conclusions

 \section{Conclusions}

 Combined ours with those in Ref. \cite{PRD107-084002}, Table \ref{TableI} summarizes some interesting results.

-In this paper, using the generalized off-shell Helmholtz free energy, we investigate the topological number of the four-dimensional rotating charged AdS black holes in gauged supergravity theory \cite{NPB717-246} by considering the single- and two-charge cases, respectively.
+In this paper, using the generalized off-shell Helmholtz free energy, we investigate the topological number of the four-dimensional rotating charged AdS black holes in gauged supergravity theory \cite{NPB717-246} for two different combinations of electric charge parameters, respectively.
 We have also adopted the same method to discuss the topological number of the five-dimensional rotating charged AdS black holes in minimal gauged supergravity theory \cite{PRL95-161301} by considering the singly- and double-rotating cases, respectively.
 In addition, in order to explore the the impact of the charge parameter on the topological number, we also consider the five-dimensional double-rotating Kerr-AdS black hole case.
-We find that, in four-dimensional gauged supergravity theory, the topological numbers of the rotating pairwise-equal two- and four-charge AdS black holes have both $W = 1$.
+We find that, in four-dimensional gauged supergravity theory, the topological numbers of the rotating pairwise-equal four-charge AdS black hole and the rotating charged AdS black hole in EMDA gauged supergravity have both $W = 1$.
 What is more, we demonstrate that, in five-dimensional minimal gauged supergravity theory, the topological number of the singly-rotating charged AdS black hole is $W = 1$, while that of the double-rotating charged AdS black hole is $W = -1$.
 In addition, one can indicate that the topological number of the five-dimensional double-rotating Kerr-AdS black hole is also $W = -1$.

 In this work, we have obtained two particularly exciting consequences: (i) the number of rotation parameters has an important effect on the topological numbers of five-dimensional rotating AdS black holes, and (ii) the number of the electric charge parameters does not contribute to the topological numbers of the four- and five-dimensional rotating AdS black holes.
+A most related issue is to investigate the topological numbers of black holes in some modified gravity theories, e.g., the scalar-tensor-vector gravity \cite{2406.00579}, Kalb-Ramond gravity \cite{2406.13461,2407.07416}, etc.